totemstech/neuraln/README.md

      [ [ 1.38492, -0.294276, -0.362479 ] ] ] }
 ```

-Converts a network state string to its json representation
+Returns a json representation of the network's state.
+This is not recommended
+when the network structure gets big.

 ## Contact us